 We believe that everyone can get involved with Shakespeare.
 Thousands of people across the country have taken part in our participatory projects, which often take place in public to give people the chance to take part actively or watch and listen.
 Everyone gets to be involved in some way!

-Take part in our public workshops based on plays, sonnets and adaptations of Shakespeare's work.
-Unconventional, unpredictable and fun, Shakespeare Night is open to everyone from absolute beginners to seasoned Shakespeareans.
+Take part in our monthly workshops based on Shakespeare's plays.
+Unconventional, unpredictable and fun, Shakespeare Night is open to everyone.

 Enter the spirit of autumn and winter by making a recording of Shakespeare's Sonnet 73 and sharing it with the digital world.

 As part of our strong commitment to learning and outreach we visit inner-city community centres, rural village halls, non-professional theatre companies and other community-based venues to perform and workshop Shakespeare.
 Performances and workshops are tailored with accessibility and enjoyment in mind.